Electronic Signatures

 Requirements to make signatures legally binding

-The law governing the legality of electronic signatures in The U.S. is the ESIGN Act, which passed in 2000.
+The law governing the legality of electronic signatures in The U.S. is the ESIGN Act, which was passed in 2000.
 It was brought in to address the digitizing of business and document processes.
 The law gave eSignatures the same legal status as written signatures.

 This means electronic signatures may be used as evidence in court.
 They can also establish other laws that require a signature or signatures.
 Documents that are electronically signed are protected and legally required to be enforced in court.